-Table 10: Condition, Age and Years of Remaining Useful Life of Facilities, Shoreline Metro, 2018 has been programmed for 2020 in the Sheboygan Metropolitan Planning Area TIP: Calendar Years 2019 - 2022; this project should go a long way toward improving the "marginal" condition of that facility.
+Table 10: Condition, Age and Years of Remaining Useful Life of Facilities, Shoreline Metro, 2019

-Years of Remaining Year of Facility Type Condition Useful Life Age Completion Condition Administration, Maintenance and Storage (Bus Garage) 2 (3.00) 43.00 1975 Marginal Transfer Facility/Station 4 14.00 26.00 1992 Good Averages 3.00 5.50 34.50
+Facility Type Condition Years of Remaining Useful Life Age Year of Completion Condition Administration, Maintenance and Storage (Bus Garage) 2 (4.00) 44 1975 Marginal Transfer Facility/Station 4 13.00 27 1992 Good Averages 3 4.50 35.50

 One of Shoreline Metro's two facilities is beyond its useful life of 40 years.
 Shoreline Metro set the TAM performance target to only allow 50 percent of the facilities to pass beyond useful life.
 Shoreline Metro will continue to examine the condition of these facilities in greater detail in future TAM plans.
-A roof replacement for the administration, maintenance and storage facility
+A roof replacement for the administration, maintenance and storage facility has been programmed for 2020 in the Sheboygan Metropolitan Planning Area TIP: Calendar